 How can a computer recognise a song?
 Everyone has seen it: a snippet of a song is recorded on a phone, then after a few seconds it recognises the song that is playing.
-This week, we consider how humans (and machines!) can recognise songs using a Spectrogram.
+Here, we consider how humans (and machines!) can recognise songs using a Spectrogram.

 How do computers recognise songs?